 This is something I want to try to do every day.
 I am establishing “this is yes” and “this is no”.
 He is learning boundaries and where he can and cannot go without permission.

 Plus, it’s only for five minutes so it would be easy to squeeze into our daily routine.

-One day, I hope I can point to the road and say “this is no” and he will understand what that means.
-But, of course, I will always still be within arms reach because Toddlers don’t always listen, even with the best of training!
+Eventually, the goal is to be able to point to the road and say “this is no” and he will understand what that means.
+But, of course, I will always still be within arms’ reach because toddlers don’t always listen, even with the best of training!